-On January 23rd 2009, my brother-in-law, Eric Bridgwood, rang to tell me that he had been contacted by Danny Oldacre and his partner Jen in respect of Danny’s father, Kenneth Rickwood, now eighty one.
+On January 23rd 2009, my brother-in-law, Eric Bridgwood, rang to tell me that he had been contacted by Danny Oldacre and his partner Jen in respect of Danny’s father, Kenneth Rickwood, now eighty-one.
 It soon became evident that Kenneth was a brother that my mother never knew of and an uncle that I never knew.
 I contacted my own family as well as Danny and Jen, and there was general delight and excitement to have discovered Kenneth.

 As a result of this contact, I found myself re-examining the family tree I had started in 2002 but had left with only my mother’s maternal side charted.
 I had hit a brick wall on her paternal side, and for six years had put the tree to one side.
 Eric had made great progress with his own family tree using the resources at Ancestry.com and this encouraged me to pay for a month’s research there too. £13 was the cost for one month.
 I have subsequently paid for two other months access at different times in the summer, but you should be able to find all that you need in the course of one month.
 Genes Reunited offer equally good research facilities.
-For me, it has all become quite a hobby or vocation even.

-Previously, I had relied solely on free websites such as FamilySearch.com and the BMD websites for Cheshire, Yorkshire and Lancashire.
+Previously, I had relied solely on free websites such as FamilySearch.com (an amazing free resource which goes back centuries beyond any of the paid websites as well as giving access to the Census Returns) and the BMD websites for Cheshire, Yorkshire and Lancashire.
 Plus Mike Lowndes own family tree, which had been my initial springboard back in 2002.
-Excellent as these resources are, they do not give access to the incredible census returns of the 19th Century.
-It was there that I made the discoveries that have shaped these pages, and turned a list of names and dates into a real family history full of revelation, surprise and poignancy.
-Human stories unfold before one's eyes.
+It was the Census Returns where I made the discoveries that have shaped these pages, and turned a list of names and dates into a real family history full of revelation, surprise and poignancy.
+Human stories unfold before one's very eyes.

 As the months went by, the family tree that I had started at Genes Reunited grew and grew.
 As I passed each century of leaves, I thought it must end now, the tree is surely completed.
 But only now in early September, having just passed 700 leaves, can I say that everyone who should be on the tree, is now there.
 The beauty of Genes Reunited is that your tree can be looked at by others who share relatives with you.
 The more relatives you put on, the more chance there is of contact from others at Genes.
 This is why I have chosen to include some obscure relatives in order to widen the net of contact.
 I am indebted to several distant relatives, whose trees I have shared in this way, such as Eugene Godden and Murray Upton.